-In 2011, exploration work was carried out on the Galaxy properties in the form of structural analysis carried out by Dr R Harris to identify the structural controls of mineralisation in the area.
-Harris generated exploration targets based on the vergence of D2 and D3 structures, and it is these targets that should become the main focus for future exploration.

-Planned future exploration activities by Galaxy includes geophysical surveys focussed on the structural targets generated during the structural analysis carried out by Dr Harris.
+In 2011, a structural analysis identified the structural controls of mineralisation in the area.
+Exploration targets were generated based on the vergence of D2 and D3 structures, and it is these targets that should become the main focus for future exploration.
+Planned future exploration activities by Galaxy include geophysical surveys focussed on these structural targets.